Jordan King

 Jordan King (born 26 February 1994 in Warwick) is a British racing driver.
 He is currently the reserve driver for the Mahindra Formula E Team, for whom he made his Formula E debut at the 2024 Berlin ePrix.

 Previously, King has been a race winner in the GP2 Series and the LMP2 class of the WEC, as well as racing in the IndyCar Series.
 He is also the 2013 champion of the British F3 International Series.

 Personal life

-He attended Repton School in Derbyshire on a C. B. Fry scholarship and later Princethorpe College in Warwickshire.
+King attended Repton School in Derbyshire on a C. B. Fry scholarship and later Princethorpe College in Warwickshire.
 King is the son of former Sainsbury's CEO Justin King.

 King is also an avid fundraiser for Birmingham Children's Hospital, having raised over £8,500 in 2019 while cycling the North Coast 500.

 In 2020, he ran the 84-mile Hadrian's Wall Path to continue his fundraising efforts.

-In 2024, he ran the London Marathon raising over £16,900 for Birmingham Children’s Hospital and completing the marathon in 2:58.
+In 2024, King ran the London Marathon raising over £16,900 for Birmingham Children’s Hospital and completing the marathon in 2:58.